JeGoi/Armadillo_SNPs_WF_test/README.md

 # Armadillo_SNPs_WF_test
-Files for a SNPs workflow with docker applications
+Files for a SNPs workflow with docker in Armadillo caps

 Files came from https://bitbucket.org/snakemake/snakemake/ \
 in directory Snakemake / docs / tutorial / workflow / data /

-The Workflow is the equivalent of Snakemake Tutorial with few modification \
+The Workflow is the equivalent of Snakemake Tutorial with few modifications \
-All application exept Load Files are running with docker.
+All applications except Load Files are running with docker.

-## Prepare VM
+To test it, you can use an ubuntu 16.04 in a virtual machine \

-To test it you can use an ubuntu16.04 virtual machine \
+## Prepare your VM
 Open a terminal. \
 From your home directory, steps are : \
 $ sudo apt-get update \